chrismanp/pldi24_artifact/README.md

                         PRCPRL : Uses divide and conquer and then parallel-ready loop for the remaining iteration. (sets env variable PRCPRL=1)

-                        DELEGATEPRC : Uses explicit fork and then divide and conquer for the remaining iteration.  (sets env variable DELEGATEPRC=1)
+                        DELEGATEPRC :  Use the parallel-ready loop to lower the parallel-for. (sets env variable PRL=1)

-                        DELEGATEPRCPRL : Uses Explicit fork and then divide and conquer and then parallel ready loop for the remaining iteration.
-                        (sets environment variable DELEGATEPRCPRL=1)
+                        DELEGATEPRCPRL :  It uses an Explicit fork, then divide and conquer, and then a parallel ready loop for the remaining iteration. (sets environment variable DELEGATEPRCPRL=1)

   --ifile IFILE         Input file